Cannon-Kid/Content-Galore-Mindustry/README.md

 This is a fan project.
 Not meant to be official at all.
+Also, yeah, I know Chapter One is literally HSR but a Mindustry fan project.
+I just hope Hoyo does not bother about this, because this project is unofficial.

 - Re-Sprited into Mindustry Style
 - Tin Modeler Created and Buffed, Allows for Unlocking Tin, Foil, and Jaws in Campaign